Tamoxifen can be used to:

 Menopausal symptoms (such as hot flashes) are common in women who take tamoxifen .

 Although menopausal symptoms may become less frequent and less intense over time, they can still be hard to manage.
-If you have any symptoms, talk to your health care provider.
-He/she can help treat many of them.
+If you have symptoms, talk with your health care provider about ways to treat them.

 Figure 5.10 lists some possible side effects and health risks of tamoxifen in women.

 Figure 5.10: Side effects and health risks of tamoxifen in women

-In men, possible side effects include [67-68]:
+In men, possible side effects of tamoxifen include [87-89]:

-Although both aromatase inhibitors and tamoxifen can cause menopausal symptoms such as hot flashes and night sweats, they have many different side effects.
-Learn more about how the side effects of these hormone therapies compare.
+Although both aromatase inhibitors and tamoxifen can cause menopausal symptoms such as hot flashes, many of their side effects differ.